Coat of arms of Surabaya

-The Coat of arms of Surabaya is the official coat of arms of the city of Surabaya.
-The emblem was adopted in December 1956.
+The coat of arms of Surabaya is the armorial bearing used to represent the city of Surabaya in East Java, Indonesia.
+Its original design was proposed by L. C. R. Breeman, a prominent Dutch colonial-era banker and secretary of Soerabaja Spaarbank (Nutsspaarbank), for the municipal government of Surabaya (incorporated as a gementee) in 1918.
+The proposed arm was adopted by the Surabaya Municipal Government in 1920 through Gemeenteblad No 167 and was reworked due to the Dutch High Council of Nobility's instruction in 1931.
+Upon independence, it's colonial arm was replaced by a new heraldic visual stripped of its full royal achievement through a Surabaya Provisional Regional House of Representatives Order in June 1956 and was formally decreed by the then President Soekarno in December the same year.

+It is the only city emblem in Indonesia that does not feature the city's name nor a motto, despite Government Regulation No. 77 of 2007 requiring regional emblems to reflect local potential, aspirations, and a motto expressing those aspirations; nevertheless, the emblem remains in official use throughout the city.

 Description

 The half hexagon which is distilled and blue in color.
 In the middle of the shield there is a painting of a silver (white) warrior monument.
 Behind the painting of the warrior monument there is a golden (yellow) shark at the top and a golden (yellow) crocodile at the bottom, both of them attacking each other. the Coat of Arms is monumented with the name Sura and Baya Statue.

 Dutch East Indies

-Coat of arms of Soerabaja during Dutch colonial era, granted in 1931.

 The first emblem of Surabaya was officially granted on 11 August 1931.
 The arms consisted of a shield, divided diagonally by an embattled line, on the image Azure, a shark reguardant in chief and a crocodile to the sinister reguardant, both Argent.
 The arms were supported by lions, above the arms was a mural crown, The motto in Latin says SOERA-ING-BAJA in golden lettering on a scroll Azure.